amstelchen/GameInfo/README.md

 #### Dependencies

-On Debian-based distributions (Mint, Ubuntu, MX, etc.), installation of the packages `tk` and `python3-tk` may be necessary.
+On Debian-based distributions (Mint, Ubuntu, MX, Zorin, Pop!_OS, etc.), installation of the packages `tk`, `python3-tk`, `libcairo2-dev`, and `libgirepository1.0-dev` may be necessary.

-    $ sudo apt install python3-tk tk
+    $ sudo apt install python3-tk tk libcairo2-dev libgirepository1.0-dev

 On Arch based distributions, only tk needs to be installed.

     $ sudo pacman -S tk

-On Void Linux, installation of the packages `python3-tkinter` and `python3-gobject` is necessary instead.
+On Void Linux, installation of the packages `python3-tkinter`, `python3-gobject` and others (see below) is necessary instead.

-    $ sudo xbps-install python3-tkinter python3-gobject
+    $ sudo xbps-install python3-tkinter python3-gobject libgirepository-devel

 Anyways, it often helps to keep your python installation updated: